-University of New Mexico Student Learning Goals Program SLOs Knowledge Skills Responsibility Program SLO is conceptually different from UNM goals.
+University of New Mexico Student Learning Goals Program SLOs Knowledge Skills Responsibility Program SLO is conceptually different from university goals.
 A.1.
 Students will be able to interpret geographic patterns using core geographic concepts.
 X X A.2.
 Students will be able to locate major physical and human geographic features on a world map.
 X X B.1.
 Students will be able to identify the geographic contexts relevant to an inquiry.
 X X X B.2.
 Students will be able to acquire and manipulate data relevant to a geographic inquiry.
 X X X B.3.
 Students will be able to assess the results of a data-driven geographical inquiry.
 X X C.1.
-Students will be able to analyze human-environment interaction(s) for a specific case and for specified social and/or environmental conditions.
-X X X C.2.
-Students will be able to recognize spatial meanings of social and cultural processes.
-X X X D.1.
+Students will be able to identify, collect and process digital spatial data using industry-standard tools.
+X X C.2.
+Students will be able to employ appropriate geospatial analysis methods and interpret the results.
+X X D.1.
 Students will be able to communicate clearly and effectively in an oral format.
 X X D.2.
 Students will be able to communicate clearly and effectively in a written format.
 X X D.3.
-Students will be able to communicate clearly and effectively with geovisualization methods, including map composition.
+Students will be able to communicate clearly and effectively in a cartographic format.
 X X E.1.
 Students will be able to prepare an acceptable, entry-level professional résumé.
 X X